Palermo Travel Guide

 • Mondello is the closest beach option

 !!!!!!
-I’ve put all these spots into a FREE Google Map, check it out HERE!
+I’ve put all my favorite spots into a Google Map for only €1.5, check it out HERE!

 Leave a Reply